atisharma/bellini/README.md

 It has grown to cover other visualisations also.
 The input infrastructure, config file handling is inherited from cava, so credit goes to the author(s) of that project.

-With the FFT, bellini primary goal is accuracy and correctness, and while CAVA displays to the terminal, bellini writes directly to the framebuffer.
-This allows some quite different outputs.
+With the FFT, bellini primary goal is accuracy and correctness while also looking aesthetically pleasing.

-Since the aims are somewhat different, and achieving those aims involved changing a substantial amount of the core code, I forked the project.
+Since the aims are somewhat different from cava, and achieving those aims involved changing a substantial amount of the core code, I forked the project.
 My hope is that some of the ideas developed here will make their way back upstream over time.

 Bellini inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, alsa and squeezelite.
 It's been successfully tested on squeezelite and ASLA loopback.

-I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a [Pimoroni Hyperpixel 4.0](https://shop.pimoroni.com/products/hyperpixel-4) LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
+I use it on a Raspberry Pi 4B with the semi-official Bullseye 64-bit image and a [Pimoroni Hyperpixel 4.0](https://shop.pimoroni.com/products/hyperpixel-4) LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
-On my desktop with 4k screen, the display is very choppy, but it's not really meant for that.
+On my desktop it works very well.
-CPU usage could be improved by further optimisation or by sacrificing visual effects.
+CPU usage could be improved by further optimisation.

 Here is a preview video of an older version (before the oscilliscope vis).
 It's smoother in real life, because of the interaction with the phone's video frame rate.